lowdefy/lowdefy-docs/tutorial/tutorial-actions-operators-content-4.md

 ## Up Next

-We are happy with the frontend UI and logic of our booking form.
-The next thing we need to do is insert our data into a database.
-In the next section we will be creating a MongoDB Atlas free sandbox database, and connecting our app to it.
+While developing a app, you often need to be able to see what's happening 'behind the scenes'.
+In the next section we will look at how the [inspector](inspector) can help you do that.